pulumi/docs/tour/programs-functions.md

 obj = { a: 3, b: 4 };
 ```

 it may be the case that the value `{ a: 1, b: 2}` or `{ a: 3, b: 4}` is serialized depending on the order that things are serialized in.
+As above, it is highly recommended to not mutate values that are captured *especially* in the presence of asynchronously executing code.

 ### Determining the appropriate node_modules packages to include with an AWS Lambda